tfrederiksen/inelastica/Examples/Graphene-SiC/README.md

 1. Structure optimization in `CGrun`

-1. Obtain force constant by using `FCrun_XX_XX` (Here we split the FCrun calculation to reduce the computational time), e.g.,

 1. Calculate the bulk electronic state of electrode in `ELEC1` (SiC) and `ELEC2` (1D gold chain)

+1. Prepare `FCrun_XX_XX` and `OSrun` directories, e.g., via the script

+       $ python setup-FC-OS.py

+1. Obtain force constants from `FCrun_XX_XX` (we parallelize the FCrun calculations in separate runs).

-1. Calculate the overlap of wavefunction with respect to the small translational motion for `+x`, `-x`, `+y`, `-y`, `+z`, `-z` direction in `OSrun`.
+1. Calculate the basis overlaps with respect to the small translational motion for `+x`, `-x`, `+y`, `-y`, `+z`, `-z` direction in `OSrun`.

 1. Calculate the phonon and electron-phonon interaction by using Phonons script.